 To replace cacao with another commercial export proved difficult and the small, dispersed fincas of the Nicoya region survived growing maize while keeping a few cattle.
-But the natives had a small, somewhat secretive skill, of removing the secretions of a royal Tyrian purple extract from murex sea snails along the coast of Nicoya coast.
+But the natives had a small, somewhat secretive skill, of removing the secretions of a royal Tyrian purple extract from sea snails, known as Plicopurpura pansa along the coast of Nicoya coast.

 A small amount of colorant ‹purple› and the coloration on fabrics in color ‹purple›.
 Wikipedia

 We know from documentation that the first Spanish expedition passed through the area now occupied by Garza, Guiones and Pelada (2) and that the native people harvested a purple dye from the secretion of this rare mollusk, managing the extraction without killing the snails.

 This form of sustainable aquaculture, along with a well-honed ability for pearl-diving, proved to be their salvation, using small cotton patches to create thread dyed purple, sometimes woven cloth studded with pearls, becoming valuable in exchange for Peruvian gold before the invasions, and, later used for royal garments in Europe.
 The work was tedious and supply limited by the large number of sea snails needed to dyed cotton patches.

 Sea snails from Mexico used to dyed cotton patch.

 But by 1760, Charles III appointed to Nicoya, a Corregidor (mayor) Santiago Alfeiran, who ignored sustainability issues and ordered production tripled resulting in the complete extinction of the snails and a revolt that left the region in a state of chaos characterized by one scholar as a system of apartheid, with little or no social interchange between the native people, migrants from the Atlantic coast and the Spanish expats.
 In one account, no more than 300 people remained in Nicoya at the time.